 In both plates, this remembering of our three commitments plays a role in the design.
 Remembering Jesus Christ allows us to become centered, giving us a foundation on which we can build without fear of failure.
 Red—the symbol of sacrifice—in both plate designs, is found in a circle—a simple symbol of eternity.
 Both plate designs draw our eyes to the center where our reward for obedience is received.

-The plates are signed and dated, 2020, a unique year for all of us and a time to come back to the center, consider our faith and what is most important, and ponder on the merits and mercies of God.
+The year 2020 was a unique year for all of us and a time to come back to the center, consider our faith and what is most important, and ponder on the merits and mercies of God.

 These come in only one size, small—only 6” to help us to remember that by small and simple things are great things brought to pass.
 Keeping them small has also allowed us to keep the price low so everyone might afford them and share them as gifts with people they love.
 Our goal is help your family bring more meaning to your home-based worship services by remembering your covenants with God and his son, Jesus Christ.